comment-anything/comment-anything.github.io/_site/README.md

 You need to have [Ruby](https://www.ruby-lang.org/en/downloads/) installed to test the site locally.

-- fork the repository to your own GitHub account.
-If you've already forked the repository, use GitHub to sync your version with whatever is current on main.
 - clone your fork locally if you don't have it with `git clone https://github.com/your-name/comment-anything.github.io.git`.
+- create a branch if necessary with `git branch yourname`
+    - if you have a branch, go to it on GitHub and sync it with master
+- checkout to your branch with `git checkout yourname`
-- Otherwise, make sure it's updated locally with `git pull`.
+- Make sure your branch is updated locally with `git pull`.
 - Create a new markdown (*.md) file in the _posts folder.
 The name of the file should be `YYYY-MM-DD-title.md` where YYYY-MM-DD is the date and title is the name of the post.
 - Add [YAML front matter](https://assemble.io/docs/YAML-front-matter.html) to the top of your .md file.
 It should include values for layout, author, and title.
 For example: